Vlad the Impaler – Blood Prince of Wallachia (2002)

 Levels 8 – 10

 Fiction has always been my first love.
 Part of that is escapism, undeniably so.
-But also because fiction is pure, it washes away the graininess and chaos of the real world and is thus able to convey ideas, concepts or sensations with a clarity and a force behind it that the real world is hard-pressed to match.
-But sometimes truth can be stranger and more terrifying then any fiction.
-Sometimes what actually transpired is a thousand times more far-fetched, horrific and terrifying then even the most far-fetched imaginings.
-Sometimes the most black-hearted super villain does not begin to approach the inhuman cruelty of the human animal.
+But also because fiction is pure, it washes away the graininess and chaos of the real world and is thus able to convey ideas, concepts or sensations with a clarity and intensity that the real world is hard-pressed to match.
+But sometimes truth can be stranger and more terrifying then fiction.
+Sometimes what actually transpired is a thousand times more far-fetched, horrific and terrifying then even the wildest imaginings.
+Sometimes the most black-hearted demon prince does not begin to approach the inhuman cruelty of the human animal.
 Genghis Khan.
 Ashurnasirpal II.
 Nero.
 Timur.
 Dread figures that have carved out a red place in history.
 But one has captured the popular imagination like few others have.
 I speak of Vlad Tepes.
 Dracula.
 The Impaler.

 Vlad the Impaler by Avalanche Press is the third and last installment in a series of historical adventures set in 15th century Europe, each accompanied by a sort of semi-campaign setting.
-Vlad the Impaler focuses on the titular Vlad Tepes II, Prince of Wallachia, one-time ward and scourge of the Ottoman (and mostly other romanians) and Impaler extraordinaire.
+Vlad the Impaler focuses on the titular Vlad Tepes II, Prince of Wallachia, one-time ward and scourge of the Ottoman Empire (and mostly other Romanians).

 Though I labelled Vlad the Impaler as an adventure since it is in every way a follow-up to LDoC, only a third (a measely 20) of its page count is dedicated to the purpose of adventure.
 The rest is a type of miniature campaign setting, with all the classic faults of the Avalanche approach to a proper campaign.
 The only difference with something like, say, Aztecs (okay the last link I promise) is that in this case the writing is not only focused on a place but also a person.

 For what it’s worth, as an unusually long primer to a relatively short adventure in 1450s Wallachia it does a hell of a job of getting you interested in the period.
-The picture of Vlad Tepes as a ruthless autocratic warlord of monstrous cruelty punctuated by an odd sort of justice is compellingly rendered in but a handful of pages.
+The picture of Vlad Tepes as a ruthless autocratic warlord of monstrous cruelty mixed with an odd sense of justice is compellingly rendered in but a handful of pages.
 I shall attempt to convey Vlad the Impaler’s take on Vlad Tepes with three short facts about Vlad:

 1. In order to persuade the King of Hungary of his loyalty to the cause of beating the Turk, Vlad sent him the 23.809 noses of its garrison.